Right now, war and violence have forced more than 110 million people to flee their homes. Sign up to learn how you can help!

 UNHCR is on the ground aiding displaced Central American families, but resources are stretched too thin.
 Your gift will offer hope for a safe future.

-The UN Refugee Agency is working closely with governments in the NTCA region to strengthen protection alternatives and encourage long term solutions for people forced to flee.
+The UN Refugee Agency is working closely with over 70 partners and governments in the NCA region to strengthen protection alternatives and encourage long term solutions for people forced to flee.
 Through the MIRPS (Regional Comprehensive Protection and Solutions Framework), UNHCR undertakes the following activities:

 Central America Displacement Crisis Explained